Loghman-Moradi/library-online-drf/README.md

 This project is a RESTful API for an e-library, built using Django REST Framework.
 It provides endpoints for managing books, authors, user profiles, shopping carts, orders, and more.
 Authentication is handled using JWT (JSON Web Tokens).

-## Introduction

-The E-Library REST API provides a backend for managing and accessing a digital library.
-It is designed to be used with a front-end application, allowing users to browse books, manage their profiles, place orders, and more.
-The API uses JWT for secure authentication.

 ## :star: Features

 *   **Book Management:**